MonstrousSoftware/LibGPU/docs/webgpu-functions.md

 ```

 For WebGPU to be able to use the descriptor it must be placed in native memory.
 We cannot use a Java object for this, because the memory layout of a Java object is not defined.
-Therefore there are many descriptor types defined as special Java classes that can be placed in native memory use the `createDirect()` method and will access this memory via getters and setters.
+Therefore, there are many descriptor types defined as special Java classes that can be placed in native memory use the `createDirect()` method and will access this memory via getters and setters.

 ```java
         // create a buffer descriptor